saisunny07/My_Profile/README.md

 13. Implementing solution to Dining Philosophers synchronization problem in Java using multi-threading.
 14. Implementing solution to Readers-Writer synchronization problem in Java using multi-threading.
 15. Implementing post office simulation in Java in multi-threading using semaphores.

+## Contents

+- **Resume**: A detailed document outlining my education, work experience and skills.
+- **Project_Details**: Additional information about my projects.

+Feel free to explore the files in this repository to get to know more about my background and qualifications.
+For any inquiries or further information, please contact me at kothurisaisunny5@gmail.com

+Thank you for visiting my repository!